Butcher Block Hickory Wood Stats

 • Common Uses: Tool handles, cabinetry, flooring, and rustic furniture

-• Durability: Highly durable and resistant to wear
+• Durability: This type of hickory wood is highly durable and resistant to wear

 Pignut Hickory (Carya glabra)